 I cut all of the above into bite-size pieces, smashed some garlic and then tossed the chunks with a bit of salt and enough olive oil to lightly coat everything.
 (Fennel bulbs also taste fantastic roasted, but I didn’t have any on hand.)

 I had lots of squash and so reserved some for creamy squash soup.
 Having the vegetables pre-prepped like this for soup makes my life so much easier.
 You can find my basic vegetable soup recipe here.
 Making soup is one of the best ways to avoid food waste.
-You can toss in vegetables past their prime, leftovers like rice, pasta and meat, bits of herbs that you’ll never use up because people rarely actually need a grocery-size bunch of parsley, sauerkraut juice, cheese rinds…but I shouldn’t steal roasted vegetables’ thunder…
+You can toss in vegetables past their prime, leftovers like rice, or pasta, bits of herbs that you’ll never use up because people rarely actually need a grocery-size bunch of parsley, sauerkraut juice, cheese rinds…but I shouldn’t steal roasted vegetables’ thunder…

 Although not quite an Easy-Bake Oven, my tiny oven does run cool.
 I roasted my vegetables for about 45 minutes at 375ºF until tender.
 Your dish may take less time.
 About 10 minutes before removing the vegetables from the oven, I tossed in some fresh rosemary.